The Capitol Showband

 Butch Moore for a

-month long Irish tour in Ireland which was well received, but Butch
+month long Irish tour which was well received, but Butch

 returned to the States and opened a pub in Massachusetts.
 Paddy Cole